Music at Grace Church in New York

 These 30 minute organ meditations are free and open to all.

-Bach at Noon is on summer schedule taking place each Wednesday through 6 September at 12:20 p.m. in the Church.
+Bach at Noon is on summer schedule taking place each Wednesday through 4 September at 12:20 p.m. in the Church.

-The 2023 – 2024 Season begins on Tuesday 12 September and runs through Friday the 17th of May 2024.
+The 2024 – 2025 Season begins on Tuesday 10 September and runs through Friday the 16th of May 2025.

 Bach at Noon moved from FaceBook to it’s own channel on YouTube.
 You can now attend live in person, live on YouTube or listen to archived programs as you wish.

-if we can get to 1,000 subscriptions new possibilities can open up.
+Please think about subscribing to the organ meditation channel, if we can get to 1,000 subscriptions new possibilities can open up.

 Programs are played on The Bicentennial Organ, Opus 65 built by Taylor and Boody Organbuilders of Staunton, Virginia and completed in September of 2013.